 13.1 Criminal proceedings

-In answering the questions in this part you should include matters whether in the UK or overseas.
+In answering the questions in this part, you should include matters whether in the UK or overseas.
 By virtue of the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975, if you are subject to the law of England and Wales, you must disclose spent convictions and cautions (other than protected convictions and cautions).
 By virtue of the Rehabilitation of Offenders Act 1974 (Exclusions and Exceptions) (Scotland) Order 2013 and the Rehabilitation of Offenders (Exceptions) Order (Northern Ireland) 1979, if you are subject to the law of Scotland or Northern Ireland, you must disclose spent convictions (other than a protected conviction).

 For the avoidance of doubt, references to the legislation above are references to the legislation as amended.